Our Fees at Nurses Defence Service

 Fees for other parties (cost risks):

-In some cases nurses will be liable for the legal costs of the party that they are litigating against.
+In some cases clients will be liable for the legal costs of the party that they are litigating against.
 Some regulators apply costs, while others do not.
-The General Medical Council cannot apply for costs against a doctor unless the doctor has conducted their case in a manner that could be criticised.
-We can advise about this, in specific cases.
-Another party might be directed to pay a doctor’s fees in some types of cases but this will be at the discretion of the courts.
-There are no guarantees that costs will be recovered.
+Another party might be directed to pay a party’s fees in some types of cases but this will be at the discretion of the courts.
+There are no guarantees that your own costs will be recovered and not all courts have costs systems.

-Some nurses may be entitled to legal aid if they are not working or they are on a low income but this usually applies to appeals.
-However, legal aid generally does not apply to regulatory tribunals.
-It might be available for appeals.
+Some clients may be entitled to legal aid if they are not working or they are on a low income but this usually applies to appeals and certain exceptional funding for medical law matters.
+Legal aid generally does not apply to regulatory tribunals.
+It might be available for regulatory appeals.
 We can discuss this with you.
-For more information on legal aid assistance for nurses see the relevant FAQ.
+For more information on legal aid assistance for clients see the relevant FAQ.

 See also the Legal Aid Commission website which has an eligibility calculator.